What You'll Learn

 Master of Liberal Arts (ALM) in Extension Studies, field: Journalism.

-The writing, research, and interview skills our graduates gain are in high demand in both nonprofit and for-profit organization and transferable to many careers.
+The writing, research, and interview skills our graduates gain are in high demand in the world of media and communication.
+They are also transferable to many careers in the nonprofit and business sectors.

 Courses Taken Each Semester